u-boot/u-boot/doc/usage/fit/beaglebone_vboot.rst

 Several of the steps here can be easily automated.
 In particular it would be capital if signing and packaging a kernel were easy, perhaps a simple make target in the kernel.
+A starting point for this is the 'make image.fit' target for ARM64 in Linux from v6.9 onwards.

 Some mention of how to use multiple .dtb files in a FIT might be useful.

-U-Boot's verified boot mechanism has not had a robust and independent security review.
-Such a review should look at the implementation and its resistance to attacks.

 Perhaps the verified boot feature could be integrated into the Amstrom distribution.